TrueFit/bach-recompose/README.md

 #### withLifecycle

-Allows for more readable code when dealing with the traditional component lifecycle.
+Allows for an easier transition from class based components.
 We use the traditional function names componentDidMount, componentDidUpdate, and componentWillUnmount.

-_Helper Signature_
+_Enhancer Signature_

 | Parameter | Type      | Description                                                                                                                                  |
 | --------- | --------- | -------------------------------------------------------------------------------------------------------------------------------------------- |